owasp-modsecurity/ModSecurity-Python-bindings/README.md

+# NOTE

+This project was outdated by the **pymodsecurity** project (https://github.com/actions-security/pymodsecurity).
+At **pymodsecurity** you can get a more stable and feature complete bindings for libmodsecurity.

 # Introduction

 The following are a set of Swig generated Python bindings for libmodsecurity.
 These bindings will allow users to utilize the exposed libmodsecurity interfaces directly from python, without the use of ctypes.